 - p.
 163: Spock and McCoy discuss the possibility of Maslin dying while pursuing the solution to the Taygetian mystery.
 Spock argues one man’s life would be an acceptable casualty if it saved countless lives; McCoy throws it back in his face, claiming it’s easy for Spock to say that when he’s not the one in the hot seat.
 Spock counters: “I would not be swayed by such considerations, Doctor.
 I would always do my duty.”
 Of course, Spock would later get his own opportunity to put up or shut up, and as we all know, he did the former.

-I give The Tears of the Singers 4 out of 5 crystal tears.
 I guess you could say it gets my “seal” of approval! … Get it?
 Because the Taygetians resemble seals, and … whatever.
 These are the jokes, people.

 Don’t sleep on Uhura—she’ll be front and center again just two weeks from now.
 But first, Kirk is going to play Poirot.
 Are his detective skills up to snuff?
 (Spoiler: no.)